loneicewolf/my-linux-cheatsheet/README.md

 # my-linux-cheatsheet
 cheat sheet of Linux; commands; problems and solutions/workarounds.

+:warning: risk of falling objects, since this is under construction! :warning:

 `please report any error/wrong doing`
 - like grammar issues;  false/misleading info(which happen a lot by the way; 1 solution might seem perfect and one use it; and it crashes) etc